What dust does – The effects of excess dust in your home

 It’s not just humans at risk from dust.
 Because dust harbours mites and bacteria, it can be potentially damaging for any surface it has prolonged contact with.
 Dust can attract mites that damage materials and furniture.
 Not only that, but dust may settle in air conditioners, adhering to the coils inside and preventing effective operation.

 Be sure to keep track of dust accumulation in your home.
 It might be wise to hire a professional cleaning service to take care of all that dust in hard to see places.
-If you want your dust problem sorted out, contact Worth Every Cent Cleaning and call 1300 85 44 01.
+If you want your dust problem sorted out, contact Worth Every Cent Cleaning for professional house cleaning services on 1300 854 401.